Quantum Error Correction for Beginners: Digitization of quantum errors

 Using this formalism, the evolution of the density matrix can be written as,

-Where $H$ is the Hamiltonian, representing coherent, dynamical evolution of the system and $\mathcal{L}_k[\rho]=([L_k,\rho L_k^{\dagger}]+[L_k\rho, L_k^{\dagger}])/2$ represents the incoherent evolution.
-The operators $L_k$ are known as the Lindblad quantum jump operators and are used to model specific decoherence channels, with each operator parameterized by some rate $\Gamma_k \geq 0$.
-This differential equation is known as the quantum louiville equation or more generally, the density matrix master equation.
+where $H$ is the Hamiltonian, representing coherent, dynamical evolution of the system and $\mathcal{L}_k[\rho]=([L_k,\rho L_k^{\dagger}]+[L_k\rho, L_k^{\dagger}])/2$ represents the incoherent evolution.
+The operators $L_k$ are known as the Lindblad quantum jump operators and are used to model specific decoherence channels, with each operator associated with some rate $\Gamma_k \geq 0$.
+This differential equation is known as the quantum Louiville equation or more generally, the density matrix master equation.

-To link Markovian decoherence to QEC, consider a special set of decoherence channels that help to simplify the calculation, representing a single qubit undergoing dephasing, spontaneous emission and spontaneous absorption.
-Dephasing of a single qubit is modelled by the Lindblad operator $L_1 = Z$ while spontaneous emission/absorption are modelled by the operators $L_2 = \ket{0}\bra{1}$ and $L_3 = \ket{1}\bra{0}$ respectively.
-For the sake of simplicity we assume that absorption/emission occur at the same rate, $\Gamma$.
-Consequently, the density matrix evolution is given by,
+To link Markovian decoherence to QEC, consider a special set of decoherence channels which represent a single qubit undergoing dephasing, spontaneous emission and spontaneous absorption.
+This helps to simplify the calculation.
+Dephasing of a single qubit is modeled by the Lindblad operator $L_1 = Z$ while spontaneous emission/absorption are modeled by the operators $L_2 = \ket{0}\bra{1}$ and $L_3 = \ket{1}\bra{0}$ respectively.
+For the sake of simplicity, we assume that absorption/emission occur at the same rate, $\Gamma$.
+Although this is unphysical, it does simplify the calculation significantly for this example.
+The density matrix evolution is given by,